 TRANSPIRINAIC 2 SEAS

-This legendary trans-Pyrenean route begins and ends at two different seas, giving this website its name.
-We begin in the beautiful town of Portbou, which borders the Mediterranean Sea and France.
-It's well connected to Toulouse, Montpellier, Narbonne, Barcelona, and Girona.
+The legendary trans-Pyrenean route that begins and ends in two different seas, and which gives this website its name.
+We start the journey in the beautiful town of Portbou, next to the Mediterranean Sea and very close to the border with France.

 • Port Bou